xlanex6/netlify_first_lambda/readme.md

 ...
 ```

-- After, create a `netlify.toml` file for the config, on root of the project also.
+- After, create a `netlify.toml` file for the config on root of the project.

 ```bash
  touch netlify.toml